dlu-ch/dlb/doc/di.rst

       if rom > 0.8 * rom_max:
           dlb.di.inform("more than 80 % of ROM used", logging.WARNING)

-This will generated the following output:
+This will generate the following output:

 .. code-block:: text